adpekalski/next-portfolio/README.md

 ### Code
 - Cleanup for DRYness.
 - Further componentization.
-- Test and switch to TypeSrcipt for more "upToDate" requirements.
+- Addition of tests and switching to TypeSrcipt for more "upToDate" requirements.
-- Further SEO optimization - Next.js should be only minimum
+- Further SEO optimization - Next.js should be only minimum.

 ### Content
 - Updates for next projects and current descriptions.